1. What is Laser7? What is the difference between Laser7 and IPL?

 A: We will have to avoid the tattoo even if there is unwanted hair growing on the area.
 There is a possibility that the hair removal hand-piece may also cause some removal of pigment and potentially fade the tattoo.

 Hence it is not recommended to remove hair on areas which are also tattooed, unless informed consent clearly identifying the potential to fade or completely remove portions of the tattoo is authorized by you, the customers.

 Q: 19.
 Can dark skin be treated?

-Strict guidelines must be adhered to, when treating darker skinned people, using only low levels of intensity at each session, and therefore more treatments will be needed to achieve a result.
+A: Yes, Laser7 can target on wide range of skin including dark skin.
+However, strict guidelines must be adhered to, when treating darker skinned people, using only low levels of intensity at each session, and therefore more treatments will be needed to achieve a result.